 Jerkass Façade: She'll help anyone who gets lost in the Bamboo Thicket or wants to cross it, but won't exchange a word with them, and in general she doesn't socialize.
 A rough demeanor and short temper add to it too.

 My God, What Have I Done?: According to Cage in Lunatic Runagate, before Mokou became immortal she met a man named Iwakasa, a subordinate of the Emperor who was ordered to dispose of the Hourai Elixir and throw it into a volcano.
-She later kills him and steals the elixir just for the sake of her revenge on Kaguya.
-Mokou is revealed to feel guilt for what she had done and two of her spellcards (Curse of Tsuki-no-Iwakasa and Honest Man's Death) are named after him.
+She later kills him and steals the elixir in a moment of weakness, tempted by immortality.
+Mokou immediately feels guilt for what she had done and two of her spellcards (Curse of Tsuki-no-Iwakasa and Honest Man's Death) are named after him.

 Smoking Is Cool: Often seen smoking in fanart.
 It's not like she has to worry about the health effects.
 All started with side-story where she mentions cigarettes as the cause of a forest fire, which was in fact almost certainly started by her and Kaguya during one of their battles.
 Somehow fans assumed this means Mokou smokes.

 Stronger with Age: According to Perfect Memento in Strict Sense, all the Hourai Elixir did was make her immortal.
 All of her firepower has come from more than a millennium and a half of practice.
-If you consider her to still be human, she is the only human EX-Boss in the entire series (except maybe Yumemi or Alice, if PC-98 counts).
-Strong arguments could be made that, if she can be considered human, she is the most powerful human magician in the world (Marisa can beat her, but she's also teamed up with Alice, who is an EX-Boss in her own right.)
-Of course, this also assumes that her powers don't come from being possessed by an actual phoenix, which is another popular theory.
+If you consider her to still be human, she is the only human EX-Boss in the entire series except Marisa in Fairy Wars.

 Despite her grudge against Kaguya, she also feels that they mitigate each other's immortal loneliness as no one else can, even with Kaguya being firmly on the Living Forever Is Awesome side of things.
 Cage in Lunatic Runagate has her explaining to Keine how terrified she was when she heard about the Moon rocket in Silent Sinner in Blue.
 She thought Kaguya was taking it to the Moon and was going to leave forever.